 SWOLF stands for Swim Golf: Split Time + Number of Strokes.

 Pro Tip: Many coaches have a big screen on deck for video analysis.
 If you have access to one, you can choose a specific metric to focus on and engage with real-time data during your workout.
-In the example given above, you can use the SWOLF metric to turn your set into a game where swimmers are able to see their individual performance on the specific metric and try to rank better than their teammates.
+In the example given above, you can use the SWOLF metric to turn your set into a game where swimmers can see their individual performance on the specific metric and rank better than their teammates.

 4. Understand Stroke Index